The Elements of Differentiable Programming: Convolution

 \subsubsection{Perturbation perspective}

 Conversely, using the alternative definition of the convolution operator in \cref{conv:eq:conv_def2}, which stems from the commutativity of the convolution, we have

-where, in the third line, we used that $p_{0,\sigma}$ is sign invariant, i.e., $p_{0,\sigma}(z) = p_{0,\sigma}(-z)$.
+where, in the second line, we used that the Gaussian kernel $p_{0,\sigma}$ is sign invariant, i.e., $p_{0,\sigma}(-z) = p_{0,\sigma}(z)$.
 This viewpoint shows that smoothing by convolution with a Gaussian kernel can also be seen as injecting Gaussian \textbf{noise} or \textbf{perturbations} to the function's input.